 Change VCD Public URL

-The last step is to change the public url of VCD to point to hostname of the VIP defined for VCD.
+The last step is to change the public URL of VCD to point to the hostname of the VIP defined for VCD.

-Test VCD login by connecting to VCD load balancer address.
+Test VCD login by connecting to the VCD load balancer address.

 And that concludes this post.